chvasu/owasp_zap_scripts/README.md

 3. Passive Scan
 4. Active Scan

 Note: ZAP must be pre-installed and running on specific port.
-You have to edit the Python script to update the ZAP listening port, if the port is not 9090.

 ## [Python] Command to run the scripts
-Note: Python must be pre-installed prior to running the script.
+Note 1: Python must be pre-installed prior to running the script.

+Note 2: You have to edit the Python script to update the ZAP listening port, if the port is not 9090.

 $python3 Python/traditional_spidering.py